michaelrampl/commity/README.md

   - Offers a list `choices` which represent the individual options the user can select
     - `value`: The value used in the commit message
     - `label`: The label displayed in the UI
+  - Setting `showValues` to true will also render the values in the TUI
 - **`boolean`**
   - A simple Yes/No field
 - **`text`**